nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 - file high priority issues in the package's repo

   - if npm audit identified vulnerabilities that are critical
-  - if package is broken or fail to install for a LTS release of NodeJS
+  - if package fails to install/build for an LTS release of node.js

   - if author indicate they are no longer interested in maintaining, then add as unmaintained candidate
   - if no response within three months, then add as unmaintained candidate.